 We also now understand the significance of the account at the beginning of Bamidbar, in which the twelve tribes were encamped, in rows of three on the four sides of the Tabernacle, each equidistant from the holy.
 Each tribe was different, but (with the exception of the Levites) all were equal.
 They ate the same food, manna from heaven.
 They drank the same drink, water from a rock or well.
 None yet had lands of their own, for the desert has no owners.
 There was no economic or territorial conflict between them.

-Yet Bemidbar opens, as does the book of Bereishit, with a scene of blessed order, there natural, here social, there divided into six days, here into twelve (2×6) tribes, each person in Bemidbar like each species in Bereishit, in his or her rightful place, “each with his standard, under the banners of their ancestral house” (2: 1).
+Yet Bamidbar opens, as does the book of Bereishit, with a scene of blessed order, there natural, here social, there divided into six days, here into twelve (2×6) tribes, each person in Bamidbar like each species in Bereishit, in his or her rightful place, “each with his standard, under the banners of their ancestral house” (Num.
+2:1).

 So the wilderness was not just a place; it was a state of being, a moment of solidarity, midway between enslavement in Egypt and the social inequalities that would later emerge in Israel, an ideal never to be forgotten even if never fully captured again in real space and time.